eventuate-clients/eventuate-client-nodejs/README.md

   * Persist events for a new entity of the specified type.
   * Retrieves the events for the specified entity.
   * Updates events for an existing entity
-  * Subscribe to events particular types
+  * Subscribe to events of particular types

 # Configuration